metablaster/WindowsFirewallRuleset/README.md

 are thoroughly tested on fresh installed systems, which is what makes master brach stable.

-If you want to experiment with development version to check out new stuff, switch to "develop" branch and try it out, however if it produces errors, you can either fix problems or switch back to "master".
+If you want to experiment with development version to check out new stuff, switch to "develop" branch and try it out, however if it produces errors, you can either attempt to fix problems or switch back to "master".

 There are at least 4 methods to be up to date with this firewall, each with it's own benefits: